lordmulder/LameXP/doc/Manual.md

 Congratulation, LameXP has been installed successfully on your computer!

-*Note:* If you keep the "Run LameXP &hellip;" option enabled and click on the "Finish" button, the LameXP software will be launched immediately.
+If you keep "Run LameXP &hellip;" enabled and click on the "Finish" button, LameXP software will be launched immediately.

 ![](img/lamexp/setup_1c.png)

 ### ZIP Package ###

-If you decided for the **ZIP package**, you need to open the downloaded ZIP file, e.g. ``LameXP.yyyy-mm-dd.Release-Static.Build-xxxx.zip``, in your favorite file archive software (we recommend using [7-Zip](http://www.7-zip.org/) or [WinRAR](http://www.rarlab.com/download.htm)).
+If you decided for the **ZIP package**, open the downloaded ZIP file, e.g. ``LameXP.yyyy-mm-dd.Release-Static.Build-xxxx.zip``, with your favorite file archiver utility (we recommend using [7-Zip](http://www.7-zip.org/) or [WinRAR](http://www.rarlab.com/download.htm)).

 ![](img/lamexp/setup_2a.png)

+Now select **all** files in the LameXP ZIP archive and *extract* them to a new/empty directory of your choice.
 This step may be slightly different, depending on what file archive software (e.g. 7-Zip or WinRAR) you are using.
-Select **all** files in the LameXP ZIP archive and *extract* them to a new/empty directory of your choice.

-*Note:* It is very important that you have write-access to the chosen destination directory.
-So make sure that you choose a directory where the required access rights are granted!

 ![](img/lamexp/setup_2b.png)

 Congratulation, LameXP has been installed successfully on your computer!
-Now double-click on the ``LameXP.exe`` program file in order to launch the application!
+Now all you need to do is double-clicking on the `LameXP.exe` program file in order to launch the application!

 ![](img/lamexp/setup_2c.png)